whitejm/subnotes/Pro Git 2nd Edition/Pro Git 2nd Edition - Ch 3.md

 ---

-Your merger fails with conflicts.
+Your merge fails with conflicts.
 What is the command to get more information about the files involved with the conflict?

 > `git status`